oracle-livelabs/apex/proof-of-concept/5-generate-text-with-ai/work-with-ai.md

 ## **Summary**

-You now know how to integrate or Open AI Chat assistant in an APEX Application
+You know now how to create a view, configure AI attributes, and set up generative AI configurations to build a foundation for AI-powered applications.
+You also integrated RAG sources to enhance the AI's knowledge and explored text generation features to add dynamic capabilities to your projects.

 ## **Learn More** - *Useful Links*